 If you’ve had a seborrheic keratosis checked out by a dermatologist who confirms that it is benign and not cancer, treatment isn’t necessary.
 Though you may want to remove them if they become irritated or start bleeding from clothing rubbing up against them or for aesthetic reasons.
 Luckily, there are several methods to remove seborrheic keratoses, according to Mayo Clinic.

 One is cryosurgery, which involves freezing the seborrheic keratosis with liquid nitrogen.
 Though it can be effective, it’s not guaranteed to work on all raised skin growths and may end up lightening the treated skin.
 Curettage, another option, involves scraping the skin’s surface with a special instrument.
 Yet another method is electrocautery, which means burning with an electric current.
 There’s also ablation, or vaporizing the skin growths with a laser.

-If those methods sound a little intense to you, the FDA recently approved the first topical, non-invasive treatment.
+If you’re wondering how to get rid of seborrheic keratosis at home, the FDA recently approved the first topical, non-invasive treatment.
 After years of so-called seborrheic keratosis removal cream that didn’t get the job done, we finally have ESKATA, a hydrogen peroxide solution that can clear raised seborrheic keratoses without freezing, cutting, or burning the skin.
 Judging by the before-and-after photos released by Aclaris Therapeutics, the results look mighty promising.